ErpNetDocs/webclient/introduction/how-to/advanced-filter.md

 3. Through a URL – the filter combinations of the address are loaded in the panel.
 4. Through the Customize panel (add a pinned valueless filter)

-Switch on predefined combinations of filter fields + comparison types e.g. *Assigned to User is equal to, Assigned to User is one of, Assigned to User contains* etc.
+Switch on predefined combinations of filter fields + comparison types.
+One and the same field can be chosen several times with the supported comparison types e.g. *Assigned to User is equal to, Assigned to User is one of, Assigned to User contains* etc.

 ## How to edit a filter?
 Only modification of values is possible.
 A click in the filter opens the value field.
 You can insert values, choose from a list of values and for date fields select from a calendar.
+If you need to edit the comparison type, the only way is to add the same field again and select another comparison type.

 ![picture](pictures/advanced_filter_4.png)